PierreCapo/treeviz/README.md

 With npm : `npm install treeviz`

-and then you can use it with : `import Treeviz from 'treeviz';`
+and then you can use it with : `import * as Treeviz from 'treeviz';`

 Or download this repository and link the dist/index.js file in your page directly : `<script src="./dist/index.js><script>`